 He is Distinguished Lecturer of IEEE Sensors Council and Senior member of IEEE.
 Currently, he serves on the Editorial Boards of IEEE Transactions on Robotics and IEEE Sensors Journal.
 He is editor of 'Flexible and Large-Area Electronics' series by Cambridge University Press.
 He has been guest editor for 4 Special Journal Issues.
 He is the member of IEEE Sensors Council AdCom (Administrative Committee) - representing IEEE Robotics and Automation Society.
 He is the founding chair of the UKRI section chapter of IEEE Sensors Council.
 He is Technical Program Chair of IEEE Sensors 2017.

 Dr. Dahiya holds prestigious EPSRC Fellowship and received Marie Curie Fellowship and Japanese Monbusho Fellowship in past.
 He was awarded with the University Gold Medal for First Class First Position in the University.
-He received International Association of Advanced Materials (IAAMM) Medal for the year 2016.
+He received International Association of Advanced Materials (IAAMM) Medal for the year 2016 and the 2016 Microelectronic Engineering Young Investigator Award.
 He received 2 best paper awards as author and 2 second best paper awards as co-author – all in different IEEE conferences.